 Are you making money for the sake of making more money?
-A lot of our clients started their business because they wanted financial freedom.
-They didn’t want to work for somebody else, so decided to start out on their own.
-An admirable choice but often after growing a successful business they continue to look for more money without a really clear goal in mind.
+A lot of our clients started their businesses because they wanted financial freedom.
+They didn’t want to work for somebody else, they start out on their own.
+An admirable choice but often after growing a successful business, they continue to look for more money without clear financial goals in mind.

 Maybe you’re thinking “make more money” IS a goal.
 And you’re not wrong.
 But this goal needs to be much more specific.
 You need to understand why you want to make more money, what is it for?
 There’s a lot that goes into financial goal setting.

 After all, “financial freedom” is different for everyone.
 For some, it means not living paycheck to paycheck.
 For others, it could mean the flexibility to travel whenever and wherever, to own a boat, a vacation home; you name it.

 Unfortunately, too many people aren’t sure what it would take to achieve these goals.

 (Speaking of financial goals, here are the questions to ask your financial advisor to help you achieve them)

 The problem with not defining your financial goals